syncfusion-content/wpf-docs/wpf/MaskedTextBox/Getting-Started.md

 # Getting Started with WPF MaskedTextBox (SfMaskedEdit)

-This section explains how to create a WPF [SfMaskedEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfMaskedEdit.html) and explains about its structure and features.
+This section explains how to create a WPF [MaskedTextBox](https://www.syncfusion.com/wpf-controls/maskedtextbox) (SfMaskedEdit) and explains about its structure and features.

 ## Control Structure